 So much for trying to break the ice.

 Ungrateful bastard.
 Who needed etiquette anyway?!

 Not that he'd say that out loud.
-He was babyish Sasuke, right?
+He was a younger Sasuke, right?
 It would do him no good to speak like that.
-Many people thought Naruto lacked tack, and brains for that matter, but he wasn't a complete idiot!
+Many people thought Naruto lacked tact, and brains for that matter, but he wasn't a complete idiot!